pikvm/pikvm/pages/Community_FAQ.md

 - Type `su -`
 - Put `root` for the password

-### Why are you using Arch Linux?
-- The developer was more familiar with Arch Linux so this was chosen as the base operating system.
-As a Linux distribution, it has more in common than not with other distributions.
-<br/><br/>
-As an appliance, users are not expected to interact with the host operating system often, if at all.
-There are some distribution-specific differences, by default networking is done using either systemd-networkd or netctl but NetworkManager can be used as a replacement if one prefers.

 ### I want to do something not related to Pi-KVM
 - It's recommended that you review Arch documents related to what you want to do, while there are several folks in discord who can help, there is no obligation...they do it for the feels.
 So if you don't get an answer within the time frame you are looking for, it's advised you start google searching for what you want.